TDalton52/326-Project/README.md

 2. A search feature to search through the scraped data
 3. A star-based rating system for users to leave rating feedback
 4. A comment section for users to discuss the classes they've taken and why they liked or didn't like them

+Milestone 1 Division of Labor Breakdown:
+Thant Kyaw Hset:
+  Created the wireframe for the schedule page
+  Wrote html and css for results page
+  Wrote html and css for schedule page

+Timothy Dalton:

+Christopher Overstreet: